 In the case of rooftops, the lease buyout company is trying to buy part of the future revenue of the site without paying for it.
 Building owners often call us claiming that because they don’t have more wireless carriers on their roof that they need help marketing those properties.
 We advise them that if their properties are in good locations and have existing wireless carriers on the site, they will likely see additional growth in the future EVEN IF THEY DO NOTHING TO MARKET THE PROPERTY.
 The wireless carriers seek out qualified sites when they need them.
-They don’t look at marketing lists – they send someone to the area that will see that your property is superior and approach you directly.
+They don’t look at marketing lists – they send someone to the area who will see if your property is superior, and that person will approach you directly.
 Why share revenue with the lease buyout company if they aren’t going to pay anything for it?
 What most landowners don’t know is that the lease buyout companies will make the same offer for the lease even if they don’t get the revenue sharing.

 In either case, we recommend that you don’t enter into any lease buyout agreement that offers to share revenue at your site.

-The answer is that it depends upon the actual offer and your financial situation.
-There can be tax related reasons why you would prefer to take ordinary income because you have a loss against which the sale proceeds can be applied.
-You may not want to receive all the income in one sum.
-Furthermore, in some cases, the paid over time offers are higher than the lump sum offer even when one accounts for the net present value/time value of money.
-Generally speaking, though, we are opposed to situations where the payments are made over more than a few years.
-In those situations, you are essentially betting that the company buying the lease will still be there for that amount of time and that they will have the money to pay off their commitment.
-That isn’t necessarily a good bet.
+The answer depends upon the actual offer and your financial situation.
+There can be tax-related reasons why you would prefer to take ordinary income because you have a loss against which the sale proceeds can be applied.
+You may not want to receive all the income in one lump sum.
+In some cases, the paid-over-time offers are higher than the lump sum offer even when one accounts for the net present value/time value of money.
+Generally speaking though, we are opposed to situations where the payments are made over more than a few years.
+In those situations you are essentially betting that the company which buys the lease will still be there for that amount of time and that they will have the money to pay off their commitment.
+It isn’t necessarily a good bet.